A topic from the subject of Distillation in Chemistry.

 • Fractional distillation is used to separate liquids with a small difference in boiling points.

-• Steam distillation is used to separate liquids that are immiscible with water and have a high boiling point.
+• Steam distillation is used to separate liquids that are immiscible with water and have high boiling points or are thermally sensitive.

 Main Concepts